Move in and move out

 Yes!
 This will help you have the smoothest move-in experience.
 Benefits of signing up for a time include being able to park in the lot closest to your residence hall, as well as having move-in assistance from university staff and volunteers.

-The link for Sign-ups and more information will be sent to your UWL student email by the first week of August 2022.
+The link for Sign-ups and more information will be sent to your UWL student email the week of July 10, 2023.

 There is a fee associated with early arrival housing.